St. Mary, Billingsley

 The graveyard is very peaceful with views of the surrounding countryside and two ancient yew trees – one female, and one male.
 Both trees have a girth of over 20 feet, which means that they are ancient yews, and are centuries old and are listed on the National Register of Ancient Yews.

-The church is open during daylight hours every day.
-Services are 6 pm Songs of Praise on the 2nd Sunday of each month, and 8 am Holy Communion on the 4th Sunday of each month in the Summer.
+Open during daylight hours every day.
+Services are usually 6 pm Songs of Praise on the 2nd Sunday of each month from March to October, and 8 am Holy Communion on the 4th Sunday of each month, but check the website for details.

 Billingsley, Bridgnorth, Shropshire, WV16 6PH, United Kingdom